First Horizon Park: Other events

+First Horizon Park hosted MLB Home Run Derby X on August 31, 2024.
+The competition pited four teams of three hitters apiece against each other as teams vied for points earned by hitting home runs or catching balls that fell short of clearing the outfield wall.
+Participants included former MLB players Pedro Álvarez, Andruw Jones, Nick Swisher, and Manny Ramirez.
+The winning team consisted of Ramirez, professional softball player Jocelyn Alo, and local ballplayer Kyle Bowers.
+Also in 2024, YouTuber MrBeast hosted a home run derby between Philadelphia Phillies player Bryce Harper and TikTok personality Big Justice for a $100,000 prize at the ballpark.

 The stadium has been home to numerous non-sports events, such as food and drink festivals, since its opening.
 The first of these was the Nashville Brew Festival, held on October 3, 2015, which featured over 50 breweries offering unlimited samples with paid admission.
 Other events include the Big Guitar Brewfest, first held in 2016 and named in reference to the large guitar-shaped scoreboard, and 2021's Blended Nashville, a music, food, and wine festival that included performances by Kaskade, Ludacris, and Lil Jon.
 The Nashville-based American rock band Kings of Leon, with opener Dawes, performed on September 29, 2017, in the first concert held at the ballpark.
 From November 22 to December 31, 2019, the stadium was the site of GLOW Nashville, a Christmas experience spanning the field and concourse.
 Attractions included displays of more than four million lights, sculptures, an over 100 ft Christmas tree, a three-story ice skating rink, a tube park, igloos, live entertainment, a market with local craft vendors, photos with Santa Claus, and story time with Mrs. Claus.
-Enchant, a similar event, is planned for the 2022 Christmas season.
+Enchant, a similar event, was planned for the 2022 Christmas season.